Target Heart Rate Calculator

 - Input Resting Heart Rate (Recommended): Measure your pulse right after waking up.
 Entering this allows the tool to use the Karvonen Formula, which tailors the zones to your specific fitness level.

-- Use Tanaka if you are over 40 years old.
+- Select a Formula: Use Standard for general fitness, or choose Tanaka if you are over 40 years old.

-- Calculate: Click the button to see your target heart rate zones for fat loss, cardio, and performance.
+- Calculate: Click the button to see your target heart rate zones.

 Heart Rate Zones Explained

-Training at specific intensities triggers different metabolic adaptations in your body.
+Training at specific intensities triggers different adaptations in your body.
 Here is what each zone does:

 | Zone | Intensity | Benefit |